-The financial statements have been prepared on the basis of fair value measurement of assets and liabilities, except where otherwise stated.
+The financial statements have been prepared on a historical basis, except for financial assets and liabilities measured at fair value.

 The Statement of Financial Position is presented on a liquidity basis.
 Specifically, assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
 All investment-related balances are expected to be recovered or settled within 12 months, except for financial assets at fair value through profit or loss and net assets attributable to unitholders.